“That’s what you’re all becoming… Martianmallows.”

-So the Martians of this piece have no idea what television is.
+So the Martians of this piece have no idea what television is, despite watching it often.
 They have no idea what dolls are.
 They have no comprehension of the idea of tender loving care, but they’re fans of hamburgers and chocolate cake in pill form?
 How does that work?
 I have a feeling even with the notorious “Santa Claus Conquers the Martians” being touted to children in its original release, the kids in the audience sat through about twenty minutes, and thought this experience would be much better with some acid at hand.
 It’s not so much that “Santa Claus Conquers the Martians” is a bad movie, it’s that it’s so terribly put together and written that it ends up watching as a slow and painful death that you can’t help to look at with sheer disbelief.

 I’m not too sure why the Martians call each other by their unnecessarily complicated names in every single sentence the mutter.
 Is it a subliminal form of convincing the audience these are actual Martians?
 And how did the Martians actually get a hold of an Earth frequency with television?
 Did they have their own idea of television?
 And why is Santa Claus (who is practically a failed stand-up with his clunky one-liners) so tickled at the concept of Martians from outer space?
 He’s a mythical being who travels around the world in one night!
 In spite of that the Martians have no concept of the luxuries of normal humans but are still plagued with mind-numbingly stupid Martian children whom are hypnotized by their television shows.
 Santa is of course preparing for the yearly Christmas extravaganza and the Martians are intrigued by concepts of “fun” and “toys” and “childhood.”
 They need a Santa Claus on Mars, proclaims the elder of their planet!
 Poppycock!
 The Martian men are opposed to this plan because a Santa will turn their children in to laughing, running nuisances causing a ruckus.